 Exercise Wheels.
 Hedgehogs MUST have a wheel.
 In the wild they would cover many miles hunting for food so need to be able to run to maintain fitness and health.
 Sadly there are some UK sellers of wheels whose wheels are so bad they are actually dangerous and so inferior they could kill your hedgehog.
 An identifying factor for one of these sellers is they use a "tie dye" effect bowl amongst their other colours.
 The cheaply found Savic Roly which is available in most pet shops is very difficult to clean, smashes if you drop it and if you have an avid wheeler the ridges cut their feet.
 Silent Spinners have little holes that could trap tiny toes and are definitely not silent.

-I only recommend Carolina Storm Wheels (CSW) or the SHHWheels (Sleepy Hollow Hedgehog Wheels) and these can be purchased in the UK through Facebook or me.
+I only recommend Carolina Storm Wheels (CSW) or the SHHWheels (Sleepy Hollow Hedgehog Wheels) and these can be purchased in the UK through this website.

 Through sheer desperation and after 3 months of trial and error I am now building my own wheels which I hope will be comparable in quality and durability to the Caroline Storm Wheel but much lower in price.
 If you see this style of bucket wheel for sale from any-one other than me, although they look the same and the bucket is perfectly fine and still better than the efforts of some of the other exceptionally bad wheels about, unfortunately, within weeks they start to squeak, fall apart, go rusty or cease up completely.